 Quilters tend to collect things.
 I’m certainly no exception.
 Especially when it comes to fabric!
-During my lifetime fabric collections became a thing.
+During my lifetime, designer fabric collections became a thing.
 I remember when those pretty lines of fabric first showed up, each bolt looking so beautiful sitting beside its companion bolts.
 I have to admit more than one collection has made it home with me and survived in my stash for decades.
 When I revisit these old friends, I can’t image breaking them up so I wanted a way to commemorate these cherished treasures.

 As I began to think about it, I realized we all have odd collections of fabric that we save for one reason or another, just because they are a special group.
 Whether it’s a collection from an internet fabric swap, a scrap from each of our charity projects, or the leftovers of a baby quilt, we’ve stashed away these bits of fabric because they flood us with memories when we revisit them.

 Here is a project for those tidbits best kept with their fellow fabrics:

 To begin, sit down with your fabric and some paper.
 Begin sketching ideas in general shapes.
 Right away I gravitated to a butterfly shape.